paul-rogers/druid/processing/src/main/java/org/apache/druid/queryng/README.md

 ## Tests

 One handy feature of operators is that they can be tested independently.
 A set of tests exist for each of the currently-supported operators.
+Further, all the existing "Calcite query" tests were run with opertors enabled.